-The lady of the house was crazy for Halloween, which is putting it mildly!
-The outdoor decorations in her front yard slowly expanded over time and had dedicated storage space in her garage and attic.
-Ghosts, zombies, skeletons, black cats, purple trees with limbs that move, fog machines, the grim reaper, rats, spiders, lots of pumpkins and gourds, mums, butlers, maids, and skeletons that scream out frightening cries in the night – you name it – it’s all here in all the best ways.
+Ghosts, zombies, skeletons, black cats, purple trees with limbs that move, fog machines, grim reapers, rats, spiders, lots of real or faux pumpkins and gourds, mums, butlers, maids, and skeletons that scream out frightening cries in the night – you name it – it’s all here in all the best ways.

-The front porch and yard outdoor decorations that you see here have been collected and re-used for years.
+The front porch and yard outdoor decorations you see here have been collected and re-used for years.
 They come from wholesale display houses, retail catalogs, the San Francisco Flower Market, the Los Angeles Mart, and even K-Mart, Sears, and Orchard Supply Hardware.
-Each year the displays are slightly different so the current year outshines the last year.
+Each year the displays are slightly different, so the current year outshines the last year.

 This whole yard display is reuse at its finest.
-Some of these Halloween yard decorations were expensive but many were not.
+Some of these Halloween yard decorations were expensive, but many were not.
 You don’t need to break the bank to have a welcoming and delightful front yard display.

-Many years ago some of the decor took flight over the Pacific Ocean when a fierce storm rolled in the day before Halloween.
-Those Halloween props that remained look all the more authentic tattered and dirt-stained.
+Many years ago, some of the decor took flight over the Pacific Ocean when a fierce storm rolled in the day before Halloween.
+Those Halloween props that remained look all the more authentic, tattered, and dirt-stained.
 How’s ever heard of a clean ghoul?!

 Halloween Yard Decorations Ideas